manuelbieh/react-book/ecosystem/routing.md

 ## Parameters in URLs

 Most applications require some sort of usage of parameters in URLs.
-React Router also supports parameters by using colons \( : \) which many of you might be already familiar with.
+React Router also supports parameters by using colons \( : \) which some of you might be already familiar with.

 ```jsx
 <Route path="/users/:userid" component={UserProfile} />
 ```

-One can easily restrict which parameters should be detected and can even provide further customization.
+We can easily restrict which parameters should be detected and can even provide further customization.
 For example, React Router allows the limitation of matching of routes by providing an `asc` \(ascending\) or `desc` \(descending\) keyword in regular expressions just after the parameter:

 ```jsx
 <Route path="/products/:order(asc|dec)" />